wahasa/Fedora/README.md

 * Start VNC Server

-on Fedora, run this command to start
+In Fedora, run this command to start
 ```
 vnc-start
 ```